sonmarcho/sonmarcho.github.io/5-passions.md

 then.
 This feeling of discovery is also something I experienced by learning the language.
-Of course, one always learns things by practicing foreign languages, but in the case of Chinese, because the sentences and their meanings are expressed in a so radically different manner, I immediately had the feeling I needed to switch my way of thinking whenever going from French to Chinese and vice versa.
+Of course, one always learns things by practicing foreign languages, but in the case of Chinese, because the sentences and their meanings are expressed in such a radically different manner, I immediately had the feeling I needed to change my way of thinking whenever going from French to Chinese and vice versa.

 For instance, the Chinese language can be imprecise: a lot depends on the context.
 As a result, translating from French to Chinese is doomed to fail from